Engee documentation

 Details

-The exact LLR algorithm computes exponents using finite precision arithmetic.
-For computations involving very large positive or negative values, the exact LLR algorithm gives the result: Inf or -Inf if the noise variance is very large.
-NaN if the noise variance and signal power are very small.
-The approximate LLR algorithm does not compute exponents.
-You can avoid the results of Inf, -Inf and NaN by using the approximate LLR algorithm.
+The exact LLR algorithm calculates exponentials using finite precision arithmetic.
+For calculations involving very large positive or negative values, the exact LLR algorithm gives the result: Inf or -Inf if the noise dispersion is very large.
+NaN if the noise dispersion and signal strength are very small.
+The approximate LLR algorithm does not calculate exponents.
+You can avoid the results.
+Inf, -Inf and NaN using an approximate LLR algorithm.

 Dependencies